bringbackourneighbours/bringbackourneighbours/README.md

 Place the files in `/src/content/blocks`.
 Add a folder per block, that contains one mdx file per language.
 The file and folder names are not evaluated.

-Each block has a "frontmatter"-section and content below.
-With the content you can embed other elements, even different blocks.
+Each block has a "frontmatter"-section and content body below.
+Within the body you can embed other elements, even different blocks.
 Please note, that you don't need to and should not import other component in the MDX body, as it would impact the mapping logic.

 Example Block: `/src/content/blocks/example/de.mdx`: